ales27pm/monGARS_expo/WORKFLOW_GUIDE.md

 # Wait for build to complete (20-30 minutes)
 # You'll get a build URL - save this
 ```

+**Important:** This triggers EAS Build cloud service, which:
+- Uses macOS runners with Xcode installed
+- Compiles all native modules (llama.rn, MMKV, etc.)
+- Handles code signing automatically
+- Creates the final .ipa file

+The `eas build` command just uploads your code to EAS - the actual iOS compilation happens on EAS's macOS infrastructure, not your local machine.

 ### Step 4: Submit to App Store from Vibecode